grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist.md

 ```

 This configuration change will cause a new rollout of all components.
-After restart components will no longer use `multi` KV store and will be configured to use `memberlist` only.
+After the restart components will no longer use `multi` KV store and will be configured to use `memberlist` only.
 We use `multikv_migration_teardown` to preserve runtime configuration for `multi` KV store for components that haven't restarted yet.

 All `cortex_multikv_*` metrics are only exposed by components that use `multi` KV store.
 As components restart, these metrics will disappear.

-**Note: setting `multikv_migration_enabled: false` while keeping `memberlist_ring_enabled: true` will also remove Consul!
-That's expected, since Consul is not used anymore – mirroring to it was disabled in step 4.**
+> **Note**: setting `multikv_migration_enabled: false` while keeping `memberlist_ring_enabled: true` will also remove Consul!
+That's expected, since Consul is not used anymore – mirroring to it was disabled in step 4.

 If you need to keep consul running, you can explicitly set `consul_enabled: true` in `_config`.